 Thanksgiving should be about being thankful for what we have, spending time with the people we care about, and stuffing our faces with foods we love.
-It would be a shame to have it end in the emergency room.
-Besides missing dessert, you could end up with a debilitating illness or disfiguring injury.
-Follow our tips so you only end up with a fat stomach and not a fat hospital bill.
+It would be a shame to have it end in the emergency room, especially with hospital staff stretched thin with COVID-19 this year.
+Follow our tips so you only end up with a stomach ache and nothing worse.

 Don’t get food poisoning

 This one may sound obvious, but it’s easier to contract a food-borne pathogen than you might think, since there are multiple steps in the meal prep process that can result in illness.
 The first one is thawing a turkey.
 The turkey “danger zone” is between 39 and 140 degrees F, so a thawing bird should happen either in the fridge or the microwave, not left out in the open.
 The one exception to this rule is that you can thaw a turkey more quickly by letting it sit in cold water.
 Here’s our ultimate defrosting guide for tips.